-E. Oklahoma Supreme Court and Oklahoma Attorney General Support for Standards of an extensive study of established standards for determining a marketable or merchantable title to real property under the law of While said Title Oklahoma.
-Examination Standards are not binding upon this Court, by reason of the research and careful study prior their adoption and by reason of to their general acceptance among the members of the bar of this state since their adoption, we deem such Title Examination Standards and the annotations cited in support thereof to be persuasive. (emphasis added)
+E. Oklahoma Supreme Court and Oklahoma Attorney General Support for Standards of an extensive study of established standards for determining a marketable or merchantable title to real property under the While said Oklahoma.
+Title Examination Standards are not binding upon this Court, by reason of the research and careful study prior adoption and by reason of their to their general acceptance among the members of the bar of this state since their adoption, deem such Title Examination Standards and the annotations cited in support thereof to be persuasive. (emphasis added)